Classification of Kingdom Animalia for Class 9

 1. Bilateral Symmetry: Platyhelminthes exhibit bilateral symmetry, meaning their bodies can be divided into two symmetrical halves along a central axis.
 This symmetry enables coordinated movement and sensory perception.

-2. Three Tissue Layers: Their bodies consist of three primary tissue layers, a feature known as triploblastic organization.
+2. Three Tissue Layers: Their bodies consist of three primary tissue layers, a feature known as triploblastic organisation.
 These layers give rise to various specialised structures and functions within the organism.

 3. Absence of a Coelom: Unlike some other animals, flatworms lack a true body cavity known as a coelom.
 This absence influences their body structure and limits the development of complex internal organs.